enriquedevs/DE-101-Practices/Practices/session_2_SQL/pre-setup README.md

 # Pre-setup

-Try to read this before the Session, so you can start the session the same time as the teacher
+Try to read this before the Session, so you can start the session the same time as the teacher.

 ## Start